 'Have a nice sleep?'
 I asked.
 I was eating cold cereal.

 'Peachy,' he said, picking up his backpack.
 'Now let's go.
 Hurry up and get your stuff.'
+Man, I thought, I wonder what's wrong with him.
+He seemed a little, well, irritated.

 We hiked on for a full day, down the mountain this time, following the stream, refilling our water bottles along the way.
 We continued with this routine for several days.
 After those days, though, Kamon decided that we should stop.